basilfx/Sensor-Community-Enclosure/Instructions.md

 For this step, you will need:

 * Enclosure bracket
-* M3 Brass inserts (5.3 mm outer diameter, 6 mm tall)
+* M3 Brass inserts (5.3 mm outer diameter, 5 mm or 6 mm tall)
 * M3 8 mm self-tapping button-head screws (4x)
 * An electric drill with a 3 - 4 mm drill bit
 * Small piece of scrap wood